ray-project/ray/doc/source/data/dataset.rst

 Concepts
 --------
-Ray Datasets implement `"Distributed Arrow" <https://arrow.apache.org/>`__.
+Ray Datasets implement `Distributed Arrow <https://arrow.apache.org/>`__.
 A Dataset consists of a list of Ray object references to *blocks*.
 Each block holds a set of items in either an `Arrow table <https://arrow.apache.org/docs/python/data.html#tables>`__, `Arrow tensor <https://arrow.apache.org/docs/python/generated/pyarrow.Tensor.html>`__, or a Python list (for Arrow incompatible objects).
 Having multiple blocks in a dataset allows for parallel transformation and ingest of the data.

 The following figure visualizes a Dataset that has three Arrow table blocks, each block holding 1000 rows each: